 Corporate Peer Challenge

-Stratford-on-Avon District Council asked for a peer review from the Local Government Association (LGA) involving leading councillors and senior officers from other councils across the country to help further improve the council's work.
+Stratford-on-Avon District Council asked for a Corporate Peer Challenge from the Local Government Association (LGA) involving leading councillors and senior officers from other councils across the country to help further improve the Council's work.
 Peer challenges are provided by the LGA at no cost as part of their improvement programme.
 The process is designed to be forward-looking and problem-solving.
-It is not a form of inspection and does not rank or score the council.
+It is not a form of inspection and does not rank or score the Council.
+The Council last undertook a review in 2017 a copy of the report can be found here.

-The five areas focused on are as follows:
+The five areas focused on during the review are as follows:

 • Understanding of the local place and priority setting